cybersnake1024/lattigo/README.md

 This is the code for protecting privacy using single-party and multi-party homomorphic encryption via Lattigo Library.

+The proprocessed data has been put into the example\dataset folder.

+The code is running on Windows platform, and not tested on Linux or Mac.

 ### Testing performance among different block size choices
 ```bash
 $ go run .\blocksize_choices\test_blocks.go